-This year, there will be one BHF Alliance Award, which will honour a true pioneer of cardiovascular care, Lynda Blue.
+In 2019, there was one BHF Alliance Award, which honoured a true pioneer of cardiovascular care, Lynda Blue.

-The Pioneer Award was presented at a ceremony in Manchester on Tuesday 4 June 2019 at the British Cardiovascular Society (BCS) Annual Conference 2019.
+The Pioneer Award was presented at a ceremony on Tuesday 4 June 2019 at the British Cardiovascular Society (BCS) Annual Conference 2019 in Manchester.

 BHF Alliance members joined BCS members to see the award being presented to Yvonne Millerick, Lynda’s family friend and peer, and BHF Alliance member.

 Lynda Blue was instrumental to improving heart failure care through the course of her career.
 While practicing as a research nurse in Glasgow in the 1990s, she was the first to suggest that specialist nurses would improve the health of people with the condition.

 The clinical trial she led and published in 2001 proved this, showing that patients who received care from specially trained nurses had a shorter hospital stay and were less likely to be readmitted to hospital.